CSRL-IISc/FHE/README.md

 - Plaintext is encoded into a polynomial in `Z[X]/(X^N + 1)` via a **canonical embedding**, which packs up to `N/2` real (or complex) values into a single ciphertext — enabling SIMD-style batched arithmetic.
 - A ciphertext is a pair `(c0, c1)` in `R_Q^2` (R = ring, Q = ciphertext modulus), and decryption recovers `m + e` for small noise `e` — the result is *approximate*, not exact, by design.
 - **Rescaling**: after a multiplication, the ciphertext modulus is divided down (like floating-point exponent management) to control noise growth and keep the scale consistent.
 This consumes "levels" — each multiplication uses up one level of the modulus chain `Q = q_0 · q_1 · ... · q_L`.
-- Once you run out of levels, you need **bootstrapping** to refresh the ciphertext back to a high modulus, at high computational cost (this is usually the single most expensive operation in a CKKS pipeline — directly relevant to your bootstrapping work).
+- Once levels run out, **bootstrapping** refreshes the ciphertext back to a high modulus, at high computational cost — this is usually the single most expensive operation in a CKKS pipeline.

 CKKS is the workhorse for encrypted machine learning (linear layers, convolutions, polynomial approximations of activation functions) because multiplications and additions are relatively cheap and SIMD packing amortizes cost across thousands of slots.